 Ever heard of the carpenter bees species?
-These bees like boring into wooden structures searching for a nest.
+Carpenter bees like boring into wooden structures, searching for a nest.
 The female carpenter bee will put in all the effort searching for a place to lay the eggs.

 They prefer soft wooden structures as they are easy to drill.
 Check around your house for the holes and examine the status of that wood.
 It could be the reason the bees are in your house.